DefenderOfBasic/applied-spiral-dynamics-mvp/README.md

   - https://ai-sdk.dev/docs/introduction
 - If you want to override the request, go to `prepareSendMessagesRequest`
 - `app/(chat)/api/chat/route.ts` is the Vercel server, which makes the request to OpenAI, through Vercel's gateway thing

+LLM settings

+- `lib/ai/providers.ts` defines which models are used for what
+- `handleUpdatePixelMap` in `chat.tsx`